 In many ways, eBay is not so different from traditional English auctions.
-Most significantly, it lacks an auctioneer.
-Without an auctioneer, it potentially lacks the accountability and control that auctioneers exercise during in-person auctions.
-EBay has compensated, however, by imitating the auctioneer's orality in site construction, in security measures, and in e-mail bulletins.
+Most significantly, however, it lacks an auctioneer.
+Without an auctioneer, it would seem to lack the accountability and control that auctioneers exercise during in-person auctions.
+EBay has compensated for this lack, however by imitating the auctioneer's orality in site construction, in security measures, and in e-mail bulletins.
 As a result, new users continue to flock to eBay and other on-line auctions.

-EBay's successful imitation of orality might provide a model for other on-line opportunities that seem too oral to translate to a computer screen.
-Teaching and medical consultation are just two areas in which the orality of in-person interactions seems essential.
-For education and medical Web sites to gain the adherents that eBay has, they too will have to mimic the oral nature of the interactions they attempt to replace or at least supplement.
+EBay's successful imitation of orality might create other on-line opportunities in areas that seem too oral to translate to a computer screen.
+Teaching and medical consultation are just two areas in which the orality of in-person interactions seems essential to the entire process.
+For education and medical websites to gain the adherents that eBay has, they will have to mimic the oral nature of the interactions they attempt to replace or at least supplement.

-The impact of virtual auctions on live, located auctions remains to be seen.
-One auctioneer, however, has expressed optimism, comparing the new on-line/off-line auction split to the apprehension among movie theater owners about the creation of videocassette recorders.
-Gordon (1999) suggested that on-line auctions give traditional auctioneers opportunities to expand their current businesses by using emerging technologies while garnering the benefits of increased attention to auctions in general.
-In the end, eBay might even familiarize enough people with auctions that the live auction itself becomes less intimidating and the auctioneer an ally, not a sharp-tongued enemy.
+Virtual auctions' impact on live, located auctions remains to be seen.
+One auctioneer, however, has expressed optimism, comparing the new on-line/offline auction split to the tension created among movie theater owners with the creation of videocassette recorders.
+Gordon (1999) suggested that on-line auctions give traditional auctioneers opportunities to expand their current businesses using emerging technologies while garnering benefits of increased attention to auctions in general.
+In the end, eBay might even familiarize enough people with auctions that the live auction itself becomes less intimidating, and the auctioneer an ally, not a sharp-tongued enemy.